GiotisK/All-in-One-Drive-Public/README.md

 ## All-in-One-Drive

 ![logo aio](https://user-images.githubusercontent.com/10963096/124155177-dfd68d00-da9e-11eb-967b-514784f93abb.PNG)
-AiO Drive is a web application that unifies the most commercial cloud drive services (Google Drive, Dropbox, OneDrive)
+AiO Drive is a web application that unifies the most commercial cloud drive services (Google Drive, Dropbox, OneDrive).
+It is the project that I personally implemented for my Thesis in the Department of Computer Science and Engineering in University of Ioannina.

 # Technologies used
 * MongoDB (Atlas) (mongoose ^5.9.2)